marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part2.md

 * Using the model class in an **ObservableList**
 * Show data in the **TableView** using **Controllers**

-* * *
+*****

 ## Create the Model Class

 We need a model class to hold information about the people in our address book.
 Add a new class to the model package (`ch.makery.address.model`) called `Person`.
-This makes sense, since we want to manage people and their addresses.
 The `Person` class will have a few instance variables for the name, address and birthday.
-Add the following code to the class:
+Add the following code to the class.
+I'll explain some JavaFX specifics after the code.

 ##### Person.java